 For a 45 min Focused Salt Therapy Session, the cost is $35.

 At LaCURA, our salt room utilizes a halogenerator which blows microscopic particles of pure Himalayan salt into the room.
-These super fine particles are able to reach deep in to the airways and bronchials, greatly assisting in the relief of inflammation and congestion through your sinuses and lungs.
+These super fine particles can reach deep in to the airways and bronchias, greatly assisting in the relief of inflammation and congestion through your sinuses and lungs.

 FAQ - Here are some answers to commonly asked questions we hear from clients.